πŸ“ΉVideo Calls

 Check 1: Verify Configuration

-• Ensure Config.RTCRelay.Enabled = true in config.misc.lua
+• Ensure Config.RTCRelay.Enabled = true in config/config.upload.lua

 Check 2: Server Console